dbein/dbein.github.io/research_publications.md

 ***

 #### Grants
+(CSUF) PI for Scott-Jewett grant “Amplify Equitable Learning in Lower-division Computing Courses to Underserved ECS Students (ACCESS)” (September 2023-July 2025), amount $149,800; co-PI Dr. Yu Bai and Dr. Jidong Huang

+(CSUF) PI for the state grant “Paving Educational Pathways for Careers in Computing HS→GW→CSUF” (January 2023 – November 2024), Orange County Department of Education, amount $211,000; co-PI Ms. Beth Harnick-Shapiro and Dr. Atul Teckchandani

-(CSUF) PI for the grant “Women in Computer Science Inclusive Excellence - CSUF Pathways, Pipeline, Practice (P-Cubed)” (March 2021-March 2023), Northeastern University, amount $650,000; co-PI Ms. Beth Harnick-Shapiro
+(CSUF) PI for the grant “Women in Computer Science Inclusive Excellence - CSUF Pathways, Pipeline, Practice (P-Cubed)” (March 2021-Aug 2024), Northeastern University, amount $650,000; co-PI Ms. Beth Harnick-Shapiro

 (CSUF) One of the five leading PIs for the grant “Management of Mass Casualty via an Artificial Intelligence Based System” (April 2021-March 2023), NATO, amount 299,800 Euro; a five-country collaboration with universities or research institutions in Croatia, Germany, Moldova, and Romania